Colic gets better on its own after a few months. There are not many treatment options for the problem, but the following tips may help.

 If your baby’s symptoms do not improve after using hypoallergenic milk formula for a week, it is usually felt that there is little point carrying on with it.

 Lactase is an enzyme that helps break down a sugar called lactose, which is found in breast and formula milk.
 Your baby may have short-term problems digesting lactose, which could contribute to their symptoms.

 Lactase drops can be added to your baby’s feed to make digesting the lactose easier.
 As with the other treatments described above, using lactase drops for more than a week if symptoms do not improve is not usually recommended.

 Alternative and traditional therapies

 There are many alternative and traditional therapies for colic, but there is little evidence that they are effective, and some may harm your baby.
 Some of these therapies are described below.

 Also known as dicyclomine, dicycloverine is a medication used to control stomach cramps.
 In the past, dicycloverine was widely used as a treatment for colic.
 However, it is now regarded as unsuitable for infants under the age of six months because it can cause serious side effects including:

 Star anise tea is a herbal tea that has traditionally been used to treat colic.
 However, its use is no longer recommended because certain types of star anise are highly toxic and could poison your baby.

 Chiropractic and massage therapy

-Some people suggest that a series of massages or chiropractic manipulation of a baby's spine may be effective in preventing colic.
-However, detailed medical trials have failed to find any convincing evidence of the benefit of such therapies.
+Some people feel that a series of massages or chiropractic manipulation of a baby's spine may be effective in treating colic.
+However, medical trials have failed to find any convincing evidence of the benefit of such therapies for colic.